minoseigenheer/STM32_CAN_gateway/README.md

 # STM32 CAN gateway

 STM32F105 based dual CAN bus gateway / isolator.
-Designed as EMUS BMS to NMEA2000 converter.
+Designed for a EMUS BMS CAN to NMEA2000 converter.
-Hardware can be used for many CAN gateway applications.
+But hardware can be used for many CAN gateway or CAN isolation applications.

 ### Specs
 ```